 - fill in MVR's medical assessment of fitness to drive form

 - fill in the medical condition notification form from the Austroads website

 - create a summary report on the health professional's letterhead paper with the driver's information:

 - full name

 - the class of licence (or endorsement type) and standards (private or commercial) in which they are assessed as being fit to drive.

-How to complete the MVR medical assessment fitness to drive (L2) form
+How to complete MVR's medical assessment fitness to drive (L2) form

 The L2 form has five sections for health professionals to complete: